GFA-DIU/OpenSource4Impact/README.md

-# Open Source guideline for Development Cooperation projects
+# OpenSource4Impact

 [![Built with Material for MkDocs](https://img.shields.io/badge/Material_for_MkDocs-526CFE?style=for-the-badge&logo=MaterialForMkDocs&logoColor=white)](https://squidfunk.github.io/mkdocs-material/)

 Welcome to the *Open Source guideline for Development Cooperation projects*.
 This repository contains all the source files behind the guideline.
-This guideline is designed to help people working in development cooperation to:
+It is designed to help people working in development cooperation to:

   - Take a well-informed decision for or against the use, introduction or development of open source tools
   - Avoid late failure and unexpected cost through appropiate planning